 This post may contain affiliate links.
 Please read my affiliate policy for more information.

-You can’t swing a cat without hitting an Instagram feed, website, podcast, magazine cover, or Starbucks barista evangelizing the benefits of gratitude.
+You can’t swing a dead cat without hitting an Instagram feed, website, podcast, magazine cover, or Starbucks barista evangelizing the benefits of gratitude.

 We’re told, nonstop, the key to happiness is to be grateful.